liamcrismani/raspi-database/README.md

 - [ ] refer to Readme best practices
 - [ ] rewrite in imperative language

-Connect to a Raspberry Pi over SSH, migrate the Chinook database from SQLite to PostgreSQL, and slice and dice your data.
+Connect to a Raspberry Pi over SSH, migrate the Chinook database from SQLite to PostgreSQL, slice and dice your data.

 ## Project overview

 This project originated as prep for a job interview.
 The first iteration failed.
 Fast forward 7 months, and I am reviving the project.
 Read more in the jupyter notebook TODO: insert github link here.

 ## Project goals

-To see how these goals have changed, go here TODO: instert gihub link.

  - Set up a Raspberry Pi (doesn't have to be headless)
  - Load the [Chinook database](https://www.sqlitetutorial.net/sqlite-sample-database/) on SQLite
  - Migrate the data to a PostgreSQL db
  - Bonus: plot some data

+To see how these goals have changed, go here TODO: instert gihub link.

 ## Motivation